canaknesil/limon/docs/src/values.md

 ## Procedure Value

-In Limon, procedure values are first-class objects.
-They are treated like every other value: They can be created inside procedures, can be returned from procedures, can be passed as an argument during a procedure call, can be bound to variables, etc.

-All the procedures are anonymous, they don't have names and can be passed around freely.

-Procedures can be created with the following syntax:
+In Limon, procedures can be created with the following syntax:

 @( *arguments* ) { *body* }